bjan816/ThinkSpatial/README.md

 To start the quiz, click the attempt quiz button.
 ![](./markdown/coderunner-1.png)

-There will be a pop-up informing you of the 30 minute time-limit, click start attempt when ready.
+There will be a pop-up informing you of the 60-minute time-limit, click start attempt when ready.
 ![](./markdown/coderunner2.png)

 Once clicked, you will then be directed to the start of the quiz.
 ![](./markdown/coderunner3.png)

-There are 33 questions, which each new section introduce by an example question that is already done for you.
+There are 33 questions, which each new section introduces by an example question that is already done for you.
 Follow the instructions of the questions and enter the answer into the response field.
 ![](./markdown/coderunner4.png)

-You are able to submit your answer, by clicking the check button.
-However, there is a penatly for each time you clikc the check button and the answer is wrong.
-So do not click check unless you are sure that it is the correct answer.
+You can submit your answer, by clicking the check button.
+However, there is a penalty for each time you click the check button, and the answer is wrong.
+Do not click the check button, unless you are sure your answer is correct.
 ![](./markdown/coderunner5.png)

 Once you have finished your attempt, then click the submit all button at the end of the quiz.
 If you do not finish in time, Code-Runner will submit all you have done and mark it automatically.